waterloo-rocketry/minerva-old/README.md

 # Minerva

+**Since we have a new minerva system, this repo will no longer be used!**
+Please redirect to [minerva-rewrite](https://github.com/waterloo-rocketry/minerva-rewrite) for feature development.

 ## What is Minerva?

 Minerva is Waterloo Rocketry's custom slackbot.
 Minerva will handle all meetings, commands, and other slackbot stuff for the entire team.